tu-xuu/London_ULEZ/README.md

 - Located in `data/ASCM_NO2.Rdata`
 - Contains preprocessed WN data from:
-  - ~30 control sites across the UK
   - 2 treated series: average **Urban Background (UB)** and **Urban Traffic (UT)** from Central London
+  - ~30 control sites across the UK （UB and UT）

 The output includes time-varying ATT (average treatment effect on the treated), confidence intervals, and model fit statistics.